 - to enforce the school uniform throughout the school community, as part of the duty within maintenance of day to day discipline in the school.

 - to speak to parents of children who persistently do not wear the correct uniform.

-Role of the Parents/Guardians such as non-uniform days.
+Role of the Parents/Guardians

 - To ensure that their child/children adhere to the school's uniform policy.